 Some of the earliest examples of elongated skulls discovered were unearthed in south-eastern Australia in Coobool Creek and Kow Swamp.
 Remarkably, finds that date to about the same time were also found in the Shanidar Cave in Iraq.
 In the eastern highlands of Brazil, a skull was recovered from Confins Cave that dates back to 7566 BCE.

 Starting around 5,000 BCE, the tradition of skull modification appears to have expanded.
 This assumption is based upon the increased number of remains with elongated skulls recovered.
 Some researchers believe that the convention of cranial manipulation mushroomed as early hunter-gather societies began to coalesce into urban environments.
-Figurines with deformed crania also begin to appear in the archeological record further supporting the antiquity and distribution of this custom.
+Figurines with deformed crania also start to appear in the archaeological record further supporting the antiquity and distribution of this custom.

 In the modern world, the tradition of cranial deformation is often associated with ancient indigenous cultures and not with advanced western civilizations.
 If it was practiced in the western world, one might assume that it occurred sometime in our remote past and was abandoned by civilized society.
 This is far from the case.
 In Europe, researchers, such as neurologist and psychiatrist Achille Foville, documented the practice of cranial deformation in France.
 Surveying the crania of inmates at a French public asylum, in 1833, he evaluated 431 individuals at the facility.
 His findings revealed a remarkable 50% of the population with clear signs of deformation, with some of them being considered severe in his estimation.